State of the Planet

 Team digging for disarmed explosive devices, Pawnee, Oklahoma

 Digging for disarmed explosive devices, Pawnee, Okla.
-An ongoing project employs drones and geophysics to speed up the slow, dangerous job of finding and neutralizing land mines and other ordnance, which are a global menace.
+An ongoing project employs drones and geophysics to speed up the slow, dangerous job of finding and neutralizing land mines and other ordnance.

-Biological oceanographer Ajit Subramaniam is helping study the waters off the coastal Chukchi Sea community of Kotzebue, where warming has led to rapid declines in sea ice and summer blooms of cyanobacteria that could harm ecosystems and local food supplies.
-Indigenous Kotzebue citizens helped design the program, and are monitoring waters by boat and with instruments moored to the bottom.
-The aim: to determine what species are blooming, and what effects they exert on the food chain.
-The project is called “Qiñiġniaḷak qiñiġnaqsiḷugu,” which is Iñupiaq for “Making the invisible visible.”
-In June, Subramaniam will install instruments and meet with his collaborators; in September, he will retrieve the instruments and the data they hold.
+Biological oceanographer Ajit Subramaniam is helping study the waters off the coastal Chukchi Sea community of Kotzebue, where warming has led to rapid declines in sea ice and summer blooms of cyanobacteria that can harm ecosystems and marine food supplies.
+Indigenous citizens helped design the program, and are monitoring waters by boat and with instruments moored to the bottom.
+The project is called “Qiñiġniaḷak qiñiġnaqsiḷugu,” Iñupiaq for “Making the invisible visible.”
 Article on the project

 Ecologist Natalie Boelman surveys a plot near the northern tree line, Brooks Range, Alaska